 To understand the global conservation issues on biodiversity rehabilitation and rural development I began to look for the projects in the National Geographic website.
 Then I found a project which was related to illegal lion killings in Africa, Tanzania.
 The more I read the details about the project the more I became interested.
 The organization and its projects were geared towards raising knowledge and awareness about wildlife and the natural world.
 Illegal hunting for lions and ivory, extensive tree-cutting, and unplanned land use change were a focus of the projects.
 Additionally, youth are often involved in these illegal activities for both economic gains and through lack of environmental awareness.
 By participating in these projects I could observe daily life challenges in communities and experience global concerns such as poverty, quality education, climate crisis, and land conservation on the ground.

 From indoor to outdoor classes, community education has a vital role in the overall success of environmental management efforts of LCMO.
-By collaborating with researchers and the local community, I attended various school outreach programs, village meetings, documentary shows, daily park trips, tree nursery practices about sustainable agriculture.
-By participating in those activities, LCMO taught me to aim to help community members aware of and appreciate the value of natural resources and a rich ecosystem of Katavi National Park.
+By collaborating with researchers and the local community, I attended various school outreach programs, village council meetings, documentary shows, daily park trips, and tree nursery practices.
+By participating in those activities, I aimed to encourage the local community to aware of and appreciate the value of natural resources and a rich ecosystem of KNP.

 During the projects, I engaged with students during field trips.
 I have the opportunity to observe local culture and lifestyle with its educational activities.
-One of the most crucial point that I learned was the importance of obtaining people’s cooperation on conservation and its demonstration that how it benefits to them.
-In each project, while delivering the educational programs to communities, it was crucial for me to grasp the benefits and role of the conservation outcomes both for the well-being of people and nature as well.
+One of the most crucial points that I learned on environmental education activities was the importance of obtaining people’s cooperation on conservation and its demonstration that how it benefits to them.
+In each project, while working on conservation practices with communities, it was crucial for me to grasp the benefits and role of the conservation outcomes both for the well-being of people and nature as well.

 • Establishment of tree nurseries in primary/secondary schools.